Famous Astrologers in Pune

 Shivaji was crowned Chhatrapati in 1674, he oversaw further development in Pune, including the construction of the Guruwar, Somwar, Ganesh and Ghorpade Peths.

 Baji Rao I became Peshwa of the Maratha empire, ruled by Chattrapati Shahuji, in 1720.
-By 1730, the palace of Good Astrologers in Pune Shaniwarwada had been constructed on the banks of the Mutha river, ushering in the era of Peshwa control of the city.
+By 1730, the palace of Good Astrologers in Pune Shaniwarwada had been constructed on the banks of the Mutha river, ushering in the top 10 astrologers in pune era of Peshwa control of the city.
 The patronage of the Peshwas resulted in the construction of many temples and bridges in the city, including the Lakdi Pul, Parvati temple and the Sadashiv, Narayan, Rasta and Nana Peths.
 The Peshwas fell into decline after their loss in the Third Battle of Panipat in 1761.
 In 1802, Pune was captured from the Peshwa by Yashwantrao Holkar in the Battle of Poona, directly precipitating the Second Anglo-Maratha War of 1803-05.Navi Peth, Ganj Peth and Mahatma Phule Peth believed to developed in Pune during British Raj.

 The Third Anglo-Maratha War broke out between the Marathas and the Eminent Astrologers in Pune British in 1817.
 The Peshwas were defeated at the Battle of Khadki (then transcribed Kirkee) on 5 November 1817 near Pune, and the city was seized.
 It was placed under the administration of the Bombay Presidency, and the British built a large military cantonment to the east of the city (now used by the Indian Army).
 The Pune Municipality was established in 1858.
 Pune was at one time the "monsoon capital" of the Bombay Presidency.